nathan-contino/nathan-contino.github.io/_posts/blog/2024-08-09-the-tanglefoot-moonshiner-review.md

 {% include figure.html url="2024-08-09-the-moonshiner-review/22.webp" description="my rear brake" %}

 **Cable Stops**: I never thought I'd actually mention this in a review, but I seriously recommend [Forager cable cherries](https://analogcycles.com/products/forager-cable-cherries).
 You'll never have to buy a brake cable ferrule again!
 They also look better than ferrules, and you can reuse them.
-Note: these require the tinest, strangest-sized allen key you've ever seen, 1.5mm IIRC.
+Note: these require the tiniest, strangest-sized allen key you've ever seen, 1.5mm IIRC.
 And of course they're 1000x the price of ferrules.
 But at least you'll waste less metal when you replace cables!

 {% include figure.html url="2024-08-09-the-moonshiner-review/12.webp" description="check out that sick cable cherry!" %}